amirunpri2018/miningtwitter/README.md

 # miningtwitter
-Multiple functionalities for Twitter Analysis
+Multiple visualization tools for Twitter Analysis.

+miningtwitter supports for now a wordcloud generator and a locator.

 ## Installation